 For me, yesterday went awry and ended with disappointing news about something I desperately wanted to work out.
 I felt the downward spiral of sinking despair pulling at me.

-The sun tucked it’s rays underneath the earth when I got this news and as the darkness spread, I know that’s when I’m most vulnerable for negativity to stronghold my thoughts.
+The sun tucked its rays underneath the earth when I got this news and as the darkness spread, I know that’s when I’m most vulnerable for negativity to stronghold my thoughts.
 In the morning, it would all seem more hopeful – I just needed to persevere until the golden rays peek out again.

 Coming off of this unexpected win for my son’s team, the tournament was still in my brain.
 I kept thinking about how those boys – even though they were frustrated going into the game – kept doing what they were coached to do, and it paid off.

-So, I didn’t give my mind a chance to spin downward; I did what I’ve been coached to do my whole life that brings me peace.
+So, I didn’t give my mind a chance to spin downward; I did what I’ve been coached to do my whole life which brings me peace.
 I hung out with my family (my happy place), watched laugh-out-loud shows, read an inspirational book, and scheduled good friends to come over (something to look forward to).

 And then before I went to sleep, I spent time in prayer for perseverance, focusing on God’s truths.
 My prayer went something like this…

-Dear God, help me to know that you are for me – always.
+Help me to know that you are for me – always.
 In this crazy life – I believe that you consistently have my back.

 “The Lord your God is with you, the Mighty Warrior who saves.
 He will take great delight in you; in his love he will no longer rebuke you, but will rejoice over you with singing.”
 Zephaniah 3:17